stevemckinney/iamsteve/data/blog/00112-how-to-flexible-squares-with-css.md

 date: "2016-02-02T07:30:00+00:00"
 lastmod: "2018-01-28T20:21:51+00:00"
 summary: "How do you maintain a perfect square shape with a responsive layout?
 The solution appears simple; the only issue is your content.
 Which if you want to maintain a square shape it should be able to accommodate the content.
 I’ll show you how to do it in with this quick tip."
-metadesc: How do you maintain a perfect square shape with a responsive layout?
+metadesc: "How do you maintain a perfect square shape with a responsive layout?
 It's a relatively simple solution using padding."
 theme: "#fffdf5"
 tags: ["Code", "CSS"]
 categories: ["Code"]